juliotux/astropop/docs/astrometry.rst

 Supported ``solve-field`` options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The |astropop| `astrometry.net`_ wrapper don't support all `solve-field` command-line interface options.

-Also, we added a new ``index-path`` option to set a custom path for index files.
+Also, we added the possibility to add any ``astrometry.cfg`` configuration file parameter to options.
+These configuration parameters will be read and popped out from options, a new config file will be created and used just for that run.

 The supported options can be print in the screen using `~astropop.astrometry.AstrometrySolver.print_options_help` or `~astropop.astrometry.astrometrynet.get_options_help` funtions.
 They are described bellow.